Ndebele house painting: History

 The vibrant symbols and expressions portray communications of personal prayers, self-identification, values, emotions, and marriage.
-Sometimes the male initiation, known as the well, was a reason for repainting, but the ritual was not expressed.
+Sometimes the male initiation, known as UkuWela (The Crossing), was a reason for repainting, but the ritual was not expressed.
 One quality of life that has never been expressed or directed through their walls is sacred expression.
 The rituals and religions have never been a part of the Ndebele's house paintings.
 The women of the Ndebele are often the traditional carriers and the main developer of the wall art of their home.
 The tradition and style of house painting are passed down in the families from generation to generation by the mothers.
 A well-painted home shows the female of the household as a good wife and mother.
 She is responsible for the painting of the outside gates, front walls, side walls, and usually the interior of her home.
 One thing that has changed since the beginning of house painting and present-day wall art is their styles.

 At the beginning of house painting, their symbols and patterns were often based on Ndebele's beadwork.
 The patterns were tonal and painted with the women's fingers.
 The original paint on the house was a limestone whitewash.
 The colors added to make the paintings were mostly natural pigments consisting of browns, blacks, and others.
 Most of the patterns were of a V shape and a very simple triangle on a large shape color.
 The patterns, earth tones, directions, and sizes were more important than the present-day vivid and bright colors.